The Story of a Standard: Pregnancy and Parenting in Foster Care

 Stigmatization of teen pregnancy remains an obstacle to effective service delivery and positive outcomes for affected youth and their children in foster care.
 Youth who become pregnant in foster care are in an especially vulnerable position because of their dependence upon their foster parents and the organization and, fearing rejection and other negative consequences, often conceal their pregnancies, with runaway incidents upon discovery of the pregnancy being a common occurrence.
 This delays notification of the custodial agency, which in turn delays access to needed health services.
 The majority of pregnant youth in foster care fail to receive prenatal care within their first trimester and youth seeking to terminate a pregnancy can easily find themselves outside the legally allowable time frames.
 These trends are concerning because delayed prenatal care is associated with poor childbirth outcomes, including premature delivery, low birthweight, infant mortality, and other developmental and health issues.
 Training caseworkers and caregivers to be open and nonjudgmental may encourage youth to disclose pregnancy at an earlier stage and receive timely and appropriate health services.

 Pervasive negative attitudes about pregnant and parenting youth have led to resource families rejecting pregnant youth in their care, and can influence agencies to adopt policies that separate youth from their children unnecessarily.
 Although both best practice and client rights perspectives argue that parenting youth and their children should always be placed together in a family-setting, unless specific safety risks are identified, testimony from the field and subject matter experts who participated in our standards advisory panels confirm this is often not the case.
 Compared to mothers of a similar age, youth in foster care are significantly more likely to have their children removed from their custody, with neglect and inadequate supervision being the most commonly cited justifications.
 While these higher rates of removal can often be attributed to the increased scrutiny and surveillance that comes from already being known to the child welfare authority, removal proceedings are sometimes triggered by inappropriate motivations such as meeting eligibility requirements for financial assistance, or as disciplinary actions against youth.
-We have also heard reports from stakeholders providing foster care in jurisdictions where removals are automatically initiated soon after childbirth.
-These kinds of unjustified removals not only add to the trauma of youth in foster care, who have already been separated from their own families, but perpetuate the cycle of child welfare involvement from one generation to the next.
+We have also heard reports from stakeholders providing foster care in jurisdictions where removal proceedings are automatically initiated soon after childbirth.
+These kinds of unjustified removals not only add to the trauma of youth in foster care, who have already been separated from their own families, but perpetuate a cycle of child welfare involvement from one generation to the next.

 Let’s finish on a more positive note.
 It’s important to remember that the goal of child welfare is to promote strong and stable family connections and, when successful, those connections do serve as a protective factor against early pregnancy as well as for youth who are already parenting.
 And in spite of the challenges of being young parents, many former foster youth report that parenthood is an empowering experience that motivated them to achieve their goals and seek better opportunities for their children -- with the help and support of caring adults.